-Today I am excited to bring you another post in my Homemade Christmas series.
-(If you missed my first post, you can find it here.)
+Today we are excited to bring you another post in the Homemade Christmas series.
+(If you missed the first post, you can find it here.)

 Here’s how you do it:

-Wicks – http://amzn.to/1bgTyfS (I got a type specially made for soy wax)
+Wicks (We got a type specially made for soy wax)

 Essential Oils (optional)

-1. Set up a double boiler – http://amzn.to/18eByAZ .
-(I used a large tin can and bent it in one place so that I would have a pour spout.)
+1. Set up a double boiler.
+(We used a large tin can and bent it in one place so that we would have a pour spout.)

 2. Pour or scoop your wax flakes into the can or the top part of your double boiler.
 Let the water come to a boil and the wax to melt.
 The wax flakes melt pretty quickly.

-4. Once the wax is melted, add your essential oil (if you want a scent).
+4. Once the wax is melted, add the essential oil (if you want a scent).
 You’ll need more than you think.
-I put about 20 drops per candle and the scent is either very faint or non-existent.
+We put about 20 drops per candle and the scent is either very faint or non-existent.

-5 .
-Pour wax into votives and allow to cool completely.
+5. Pour the wax into votives (or whatever you are using) and allow them to cool completely.

-These candles are great as gifts or work well as candles to keep in preparation of winter emergencies or other times when the power may go out.
+These candles are great as gifts or work well as candles to keep in preparation for winter emergencies or other times when the power may go out.

 Have you ever made candles?
 Do you have any tips or tricks to share?